daemondragon/C-norme/README.md

 - [ ] One declaration per line (in function, structure, enum or union).
 - [ ] One statement per line.
 - [x] Function, variable and file names must be in lowercase.
+- [ ] Structures and unions must be passed by address in functions.

 ### Indentation
 - [x] Space instead of tab.